finnito/Science/content/12phy/as91173/markdown/static-electricity.md

 ### Question 1

-What did we do in Year 10 Science to remove charges from one object and put them onto another?
+What did we do in Year 10 Pūtaiao to remove charges from one object and put them onto another?

 ---